joakim/bismark/extras.md

 If the `key` starts with a `*`, it's a note.
 Otherwise, it's a snippet/template.

 A snippet becomes a template if one or more variable names are specified in curly brackets `{…}` after the key, separated by space.
-A variable name suffixed by `...` gobbles up all text, including whitespace, until `]` is encountered.
+The last variable name consumes any remaining text, including whitespace, until `]` is encountered.
 Variable names are referenced within the template using curly brackets `{…}`.

 The `key` and any variables are case insensitive and can't start with `-` or contain spaces, `[` or `]`.